cscheid/cscheid.net/courses/spr15/cs444/lectures/week1.md

 Assignments will be posted on thursdays, and will be due on the following thursday at the time class starts.
-My office hours will be tuesday morning, and there will be no office hours on wednesday and thursday morning.
+My office hours will be tuesday, 9:00-11:30, and there will be no office hours on wednesday and thursday morning.
 This is so that I can use the tuesday lecture to talk about issues with the previous assignment, and to force you to get started more than 24 minutes (ahem, hours) before the deadline.